collinskatie/checkmate/README.md

-# CheckMate: An Adaptable Platform for Interactive Comparative Evaluation of LLMs
+# CheckMate: A Prototype Adaptable Platform for Interactive Comparative Evaluation of LLMs

 We include code for our protoype interactive LLM evaluation platform, CheckMate, as introduced in our [working paper]().